mauricemach/zappa/README.md

 It is heavily influenced by [that legendary framework](http://www.sinatrarb.com) named after another awesome Frank, with also a hint of [Camping](http://camping.rubyforge.org/).

 **Put on your helmet!** Zappa is barely past the proof of concept stage and things are loosely placed.
 Don't use it to control your nuclear launch facility just yet.
-Most examples work though, and if you come with a spirit of adventure, you shall be rewarded.
+All examples work though, and if you come with a spirit of adventure, you shall be rewarded.

 ### Hi, World